TheLinuxEnthusiast/tlc-trip-taxi-dwh/README.md

 <br>

-<p>The ETL process is written in python and SQL using custom data transformations, jobs are sceduled using cron.
+<p>The ETL process is written in python and SQL using custom data transformations, jobs are scheduled using cron.
 TLC would like to migrate their legacy data feeds to Apache Airflow which will give better visiblity over their existing etl pipeline through the airflow UI, in addition to airflows modular architecture and extensible operators.</p>

 <br>